 The Australian Shepherd is a very beautiful, medium sized dog who is used to working on a farm.
 His working background and great intelligence means that he needs to be challenged by doing obedience training and/or agility training.
 He has high energy and ideally should have at least two hours exercise every day with opportunities to run free.
 His thick coat will need regular and frequent grooming.

 (Should be as low as possible)

 The UK Kennel Club breed average COI is 3.6% - see 'A Beginners Guide to COI'

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 10.4 (ideally parents should be lower)
+- Hip dysplasia: breed 5 year mean score 11.9 (ideally parents should be lower)